Formaldehyde-Based Foam Insulation Back from the Dead

 October 30, 2013

-In working on major updates and expansions to Insulation Choices: What You Need to Know About Performance, Cost, Health and Environmental Considerations, we’ve had an opportunity to dig into some of the insulation products out there that you don't hear so much about.
+In working on major updates and expansions to The BuildingGreen Guide to Insulation, we’ve had an opportunity to dig into some of the insulation products out there that you don't hear so much about.
 Some of what we’re found has been surprising.

 Anyone remember urea formaldehyde foam insulation (UFFI)?
 Back in the late 1970s and early 1980s it was the ultimate bad guy of the insulation world.
 Installed in hundreds of thousands of homes in the U.S. and Canada following the 1973 Energy Crisis, UFFI was found to emit high levels of formaldehyde in some circumstances and shrink considerably, resulting in performance problems.